 Airbnb, Inc. (ABNB) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the company had gained 2.03% in the past month.
-In that same time, the Computer and Technology sector lost 7.26%, while the S&P 500 lost 3.68%.
+Prior to today's trading, shares of the company had gained 5.79% over the past month.
+This has outpaced the Computer and Technology sector's loss of 5.35% and the S&P 500's loss of 2.37% in that time.

-ABNB will be looking to display strength as it nears its next earnings release.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$1.30 per share and revenue of $5.75 billion.
-These totals would mark changes of +91.63% and +70.09%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for ABNB.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for ABNB.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 14.17% lower.
-ABNB currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 14.17% lower.
+ABNB is currently a Zacks Rank #3 (Hold).

 The Internet - Content industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 117, putting it in the top 47% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 109, which puts it in the top 43% of all 250+ industries.